abhishekkanojia/tale_blog/_posts/2024-11-18-how-to-get-brand-deals-on-tiktok.md

 By following these steps, you can position yourself as an attractive partner for brands.
 Stay consistent, authentic, and strategic, and the deals will come your way!

-At [PitcherBox](https://pitcherbox.com), we’ve also created a free [Influencer Rate Calculator](https://pitcherbox.com/tools/influencer-rate-calculator) to help you determine your worth and confidently pitch to brands.
-Calculate your rates now and ensure you’re getting the best deals for your TikTok collaborations!
+At [PitcherBox](https://pitcherbox.com), we've also created a free [Influencer Rate Calculator](https://pitcherbox.com/tools/influencer-rate-calculator) to help you determine your worth and confidently pitch to brands.
+Calculate your rates now and ensure you're getting the best deals for your TikTok collaborations!